 Factor Directly Controllable by OWBC?
-Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation Pay Inflation Mainly not 1% in April 2016 and thereafter National settlement at higher level Possibility of greater rise in pay inflation for 2016/17 A 1% pay rise would equate to £51,000.
-Sufficient balances exist to cover pay increases Price Inflation No The rate dictated contractually has been added to contracted services only.
-A rate of 2.8% was used for forward projections into 2016/17 and 2017/18 That price rises are greater than assumed.
-The retail and consumer price indices for January 2014 were 1.1% and 0.3% respectively.
+Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation Pay Inflation Mainly not 1% in April 2014 and thereafter National settlement at higher level Possibility of greater rise in pay inflation for 2014/15 A 1% pay rise would equate to £49,000.
+Sufficient balances exist to cover pay increases Price Inflation No 3.2% or the rate dictated contractually has been added to contracted services only.
+A rate of 2.8% was used for forward projections into 2015/16 and 2016/17 That price rises are greater than assumed.
+The retail and consumer price indices for January 2014 were 2.8% and 1.9% respectively.
 However, these indices are not generally reflective of local government expenditure.
 Greater price inflation would put pressure on the use of balances as funding is fixed.
 Budgetary control, virements, Contingency Reserve and service adjustments

 Factor Directly Controllable by OWBC?
-Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation National Financial Climate No Cautious provision made Greater demand for services, reduced resources Scope and depth of current economic climate unknown Examples included in reports Budgetary control, virements, Contingency Reserve and service adjustments New Legislation: Localism Act New Homes Bonus Local Government Finance Act No Impacts of the Local Council Tax Support scheme, the local retention of business rates and New Homes Bonus have been included for 2015/16 Increase in costs to ensure compliance Unknown Unknown - dependent on the impact of the changes Constant monitoring, Contingency and other reserves, service adjustment Changed Council Priorities Yes Budget strategy is linked to updated corporate plan Changes after budgets are set If budget strategy and corporate plan are aligned, low Cost of new priorities unknown at this stage Published plan Level of Government Funding No Overall reduction of 15% in Settlement Funding Assessment.
-A further 3% is assumed in 2016/17 and again in 2017/18.
-Lower grant level than expected Funding levels beyond 2015/16 are unknown at present.
+Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation National Financial Climate No Cautious provision made Greater demand for services, reduced resources Scope and depth of current economic climate unknown Examples included in reports Budgetary control, virements, Contingency Reserve and service adjustments New Legislation: Localism Act New Homes Bonus Local Government Finance Act No Impacts of the Local Council Tax Support scheme, the local retention of business rates and New Homes Bonus have been included for 2014/15 Increase in costs to ensure compliance Unknown Unknown - dependent on the impact of the changes Constant monitoring, Contingency and other reserves, service adjustment Changed Council Priorities Yes Budget strategy is linked to updated corporate plan Changes after budgets are set If budget strategy and corporate plan are aligned, low Cost of new priorities unknown at this stage Published plan Level of Government Funding No Overall reduction of 3% in Formula Grant included in budget for 2014/15.
+A further reduction of 16% is expected in 2015/16 Lower grant level than expected Funding levels beyond 2015/16 are unknown at present.
 Front loading of reductions in Government funding and uncertainties of levels of funding for future years.
 Representation to Government, Increase in Council Tax, budget reduction and efficiency savings

 Factor Directly Controllable by OWBC?
 Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation Local Development Framework Partly Budget provision has been made using Housing and Planning Delivery Grant Potential for variation in cost of individual schemes or changes in regulations Uncertain Currently funded as previously stated Budgetary control VAT Partial Exemption Partly No immediate impact on budget with no capital build Exceed 5% threshold and incur costs in irrecoverable VAT Low Additional cost dependent on extent to which the limit is exceeded Use of consultants for VAT advice, revise plans for delivery of scheme, use of reserves Capital/ Borrowing Yes Effect of Prudential Borrowing on revenue positions Impact on revenue.
 Political risk/Member aspirations.
-Balance of investment and sustainability Low Unknown CFO reporting to Council under statutory duty, Prudential Indicators Interest Rates No Base rates of 0.5% have been used in 2015/16 Higher rates would impact on both the General Fund and HRA borrowing (adversely) and on investments (favourably) Medium.
-The recent fall in oil prices has had a deflationary impact, but the economy is growing.
-Rates are not expected to increase until 2016-17.
-In the medium term the impact of a rise would be minimal as the Council's existing PWLB borrowing is fixed rate.
-Potentially an adverse impact on the financing costs of the new leisure facilities.
+Balance of investment and sustainability Low Unknown CFO reporting to Council under statutory duty, Prudential Indicators Interest Rates No Base rates of 0.5% have been used in 2014/15 Higher rates would impact on both the General Fund and HRA borrowing (adversely) and on investments (favourably) High, given the uncertainties in the market especially because of the continuing global economic and fiscal difficulties In the medium term the impact of a rise would be minimal as the majority of the Council's PWLB borrowing is fixed rate.
 Adjust Treasury Management Strategy, budgetary controls, CIPFA controls in place